JSDevCode/report-json-server/README.md

 ![Postman request and response](/assets/postman.png)

-You can test the API in several ways besides Postman, such as:
+You can test GET requests in several ways besides Postman, such as:

-- Using `curl` in the terminal:
+- GET request using `curl` in the terminal:

 ```
  curl http://localhost:3000/users